Sentara Martha Jefferson Hospital Presents

 Live Cooking Demonstrations and Education about Plant-Based Foods Fighting Diabetes

 Registration is required.

-Get Ready to Kickstart your Health Education and Cooking Class
+Get Ready to Kickstart your Health Education and Cooking Class to fight diabetes

-Food for Life is an award-winning nutrition education and cooking class program that provides an innovative approach to diet-related chronic diseases.
+Food for Life is an award-winning nutrition education and cooking class program that provides an innovative approach to diabetes and other diet-related chronic diseases.
 Since 2001, Food for Life has been a pioneer in delivering hands-on information about the direct role of plant-based nutrition in health and disease prevention to communities around the world.